Imyremeshaw: Attestations

-The only other contemporary attestation of Imyremeshaw is a white steatite bead bearing the inscription "The good god, Smenkhkare, beloved of Sobek, Lord of Shedyt".
-The bead is now in the British Museum, numbered BM EA74185.
-Although the provenance of the bead is unknown, Egyptologists Darrell Baker and Kim Ryholt propose that the reference to Shedyt, a town close to Memphis, on the bead could indicate that the bead originates from this location.
+Of Unknown Provenance, a white steatite bead bearing the inscription "The good god, Smenkhkare, beloved of Sobek, Lord of Shedyt".
+Egyptologists Darrell Baker and Kim Ryholt propose that the reference to Shedyt (Faiyum), a town close to the Memphis region, on the bead could indicate that the bead originates from this location.

+Statuette, Cairo JE 54493 (weak)

-Finally, W. Davies has proposed that the torso of a statuette discovered in the ruins of a 13th Dynasty pyramid at southern Saqqara and dating "to [a] close successor of Khendjer" may belong to Imyremeshaw.
+At Saqqara South, the torso of a statuette was found in an unfinished pyramid dated to the 13th Dynasty.
+W. Davis (1981) proposed that the statuette belonged to a "close successor of Khendjer" which could be Imyremeshaw.
 The fragment however is uninscribed and Davies' identification of the owner of the statuette as Imyremeshaw is based solely "on grounds of provenance".

-The statuette is now in the Egyptian Museum, JE54493.
+Non-Contemporary Attestations

+The Turin King List column 7:21 reads "The Dual King ...kara Imyremeshaw, [x years, x months, and] 4 days".
+In the list Imyremeshaw is preceded by Userkare Khendjer (7:19) and succeeded by Sehotepkare Intef (7:22).